|

 We still raise the correlation of Steve as a prior Journey band member.
 This can not be disputed.
 Steve’s touring schedule for last year (and the current) establishes his devotion and labor of love to percussionists and to the music of jazz, past and present.
 If you are expecting to see and hear a past Journey drummer….
 The audience and atmosphere is of a different caliber.
 My wife’s attention was focused on a certain set being played, it’s West Side Story.
 I can thank my father-in-law for my wife’s appreciation towards the Broadway musicals.
 And I thank you dad for experiencing the Big Band jazz era with you.
 My son thanks Journey for not having to follow mainstream music.

-Special thank you goes to Dave DiCenso for signing the crash (you now share it with Steve)
+Special thank you goes to Dave DiCenso for signing the crash (you now share it with Steve).

 Infinity: The Journey Tribute at Round Lake Beach, IL